School Year

 SIP - Areas of Focus

-As a result of teachers helping students process new content, the percentage of students in grades 3rd-5th meeting proficiency in the area of ELA will increase from 78% to 82% by May 2024, measured by the Florida Assessment of Student Thinking (F.A.S.T.).
+As a result of teachers engaging students in practice activities that help them to deepen knowledge and increase accuracy, the percentage of students in our low 25% who will make a gain in the area of ELA, will increase from 67% to 75% by June 2026, measured by the Florida Assessment of Student Thinking (F.A.S.T.).

 (View Marzano Model)